ngaga/advent-of-code-2024/README.md

 - Docker Compose

 ### Run tests and solutions
+0) Go to the root of the project

-1) Get your session token from the Advent of Code (see 'How to get your session token'section bellow )
+1) Get your session token from the Advent of Code (see [How to get your session token](#how-to-get-your-session-token) section below)

 2) Create a `.env` file in the project root with your Advent of Code session token:
 ```bash